Archive for March, 2011

 Dear Danielle:

-I am considering starting a virtual assistant business.
+I am considering starting an administrative support business.
 I have been self-employed for 10 years and know about the hard work and research which goes into embarking upon entrepreneurship.
 I would like to know how the economy has impacted this business.
 On one hand, I can see businesses downsizing employees and benefiting from hiring administration support without the extra costs of taxes and providing benefits, which is more cost effective to their bottom line.
 On the other hand, I can also see how some businesses would think hiring a virtual assistant can be another added expense to their bottom line.
-Any feedback from you would be greatly appreciated DA
+Any feedback from you would be greatly appreciated —DA

 So let me try to explain…